hardwario/bc-website/content/doc/hardware/about-mini-cover-module.en.md

 ---
-title: Popis k Mini Cover Module
+title: About Mini Cover Module
 ---

 **TODO** Bude doplněno